bsharplydian/startup/notes.md

 - idea! what if I make the inventory accordion resizable by shunting extra divs to the inside when it shrinks
     - figure out how to move divs to a different location based on size of screen
     - description will always be in the accordion body

+#### questions i need to answer
+- who can create games?
+- who can see characters?
+- who can create characters within games?